 Dr Eleanor Kean Having spent a few years conducting spraint and camera trap surveys for Cheshire Wildlife Trust, Eleanor joined the Project in 2008 in search of a new method to monitor otter populations.
 She completed her PhD on otter scent communication in 2012 having juggled thesis write up, a fellowship in Parliament and completing a report on pollutants in otter livers for the Environment Agency.
 She has now joined the Project as a Research Associate, continuing the ecotoxicology research and working on funding applications.

-Willow Smallbone is currently a student of Zoology at Cardiff University, and began volunteering with the Otter Project in 2010, assisting with post mortems.
-She is now taking a Professional Training Year (a year away from her taught course, to develop research skills, broaden experience and knowledge), and is working as a research assistant with the Otter Project.
-As part of this, Willow is assisting in various research projects, post mortems, report writing as well as volunteer recruitment and coordination.
+Rob Elmer is currently studying for a BSc in Zoology at Cardiff University.
+He is now undertaking a Professional Training Year (a year away from his taught course, to develop research skills, broaden experience and knowledge), and is working as a research assistant with the Otter Project.
+As part of this, Rob is assisting in various research projects, post mortems, report writing as well as volunteer recruitment and coordination.

-Ellie Sherrard-Smith (supervised by Dr E Chadwick and Dr J Cable, 2009-present) Ellie graduated from Cardiff University in 2007 with a BSc (Hons) in Zoology.
+Ellie Sherrard-Smith (supervised by Dr E Chadwick and Dr J Cable, October 2009-July 2013) Ellie graduated from Cardiff University in 2007 with a BSc (Hons) in Zoology.
 During the third year of her undergraduate degree she worked with the Welsh Biomass Centre and Cardiff University Field Centre at Llysdinam.
 After graduating, Ellie worked at the Cardiff University Otter Project for two years on a variety of projects including cementum analysis, reproduction, seasonality and stable isotope analyses.
-Whilst working at the project, the gall bladder parasite Metorchis albidus was discovered, this work led directly to her current PhD examining otter parasites in the UK.
+Whilst working at the project, the gall bladder parasite Metorchis albidus was discovered, this work led directly to her PhD examining otter parasites in the UK.
 The PhD led to an interest in disease transmission and, whilst remaining a keen collaborator of Cardiff University's otter project, Ellie is now based in London undertaking her first post doc at Public Health England.
 Her role there is to help understand the epidemiology of Chlamydia trachomatis - the team is producing a tool to examine whether the introduction of point-of-care (testing and treatment in a single visit to a health facility) would be cost effective and benefit the health of society.

-Since graduating Ellie has completed a teaching role for a short stint in Honduras for Operation Wallacea, she is also a STEM ambassador.
+Since her undergraduate, Ellie has completed a teaching role for a short stint in Honduras for Operation Wallacea, she is also a STEM ambassador.

 Geoff Hobbs (supervised by Dr E Chadwick, Dr F Slater and Prof M Bruford) graduated in 2010.
 His PhD used muscle tissue samples from the otter archive at Cardiff, as well as samples from southwest England donated by Vic Simpson, to analyse population structure.
 He continues to prepare manuscripts arising from his thesis, and is now working as Biodiversity Officer at Bridgend Council.